Evert-R/milestone-one/README.md

 ##### 1200 - 1920
 - The content header and footer are bigger.
-- The fronpage sticker is bigger and a bit more down.
+- The frontpage sticker is bigger and a bit more down.
-- The image carousel now shows its content header
+- The image carousel now also looses its content header to make room.

 ### Known issues
 - Fixed background image not showing on google chrome mobile (Android)